RCNeil/squatch-media-sync/README.md

 - Adds files that are not already present in the Media Library.
 - Displays **live progress and logging output** while syncing.
 - Skips files that are already in the Media Library.
+- Skips various image sizes of the same image if they exist.
+Images that get added to the media library will generate the additional image sizes defined in WordPress settings, theme or plugin.

 ## Supported File Types